Nederland, Texas: Events

 The Nederland Heritage Festival began on the 75th anniversary of the founding of the town in 1973 as part of the city's Diamond Jubilee and has become known area wide, attracting over 100,000 people over the week of festivities.
 It includes multiple events during the week with carnival rides, pageants, a parade, golf tournament and live music to name a few.

 The carnival is usually held on the second or third week of March, during the Nederland Independent School District's spring break.
 The other events are held beginning in February and running through the end of the carnival itself.

 The Nederland Parks department in conjunction with the Nederland Chamber of Commerce created a Fourth of July celebration that is held at Doornbos Park starting in 2012.
 The celebration includes fireworks, food and music along with entertainment for children.
 It is open to anyone in the area.
 The celebration is in its tenth year as of 2022.

 Nederland's annual Christmas parade is usually held the second or third week of December, weather permitting.
 The parade is hosted by the Chamber of Commerce and allows businesses and organizations throughout the area to enter bands, floats or other vehicles.
 This parade is a lighted parade that goes through the historic Boston Avenue downtown area and Nederland Avenue.

-Homecoming is a week-long event that encompasses several events during high school football season: